microsoft/windows-dev-center-vsts-extension/README.md

 * Package path (*File path, optional*) - Path to your app's main package (usually a file in .appx, .xap or .appxbundle format).
 Minimatch pattern is supported.

 * Additional package(s) (*Text, optional*) - A list of paths, one per line, of additional packages that your app needs, for example to support multiple platforms.
-Minimatch pattern is supported.
+Each individual path supports Minimatch pattern.

 You only have to select the packages you want to update.
 If you have a package that will not be updated as part of your release, you do not have to specify it.